owen62/PythonKeyLogger/README.md

 The PythonKeyLogger project aims to create a simple keylogger and expand its functionality with additional features:

-- Mouse click retrieval
+- Mouse click logging
-- Operating System (OS) information retrieval
+- Operating System (OS) information
 - Audio Recording
 - Gathering clipboard content
-- Encrypt and decrypt the logs using a key (Generate randomly)
+- Encrypt and decrypt the logs using a key (Generated randomly)
 - Capture Webcam screens
+- Capture Screenshots

 ## Usage